Meet The Team

 Maddy (they/them) is a natural dye farmer, art educator and organizer of local textile economies.
 For Maddy, seeing our textile systems as intrinsically linked to sustainable agriculture is paramount to the creation of a thriving decentralized textile economy in the Midwest.
 They farm cooperatively at Get Bentz Farm in Northfield, Minnesota and live in the Prospect Park neighborhood of Minneapolis.
 Copy and paste watch this great podcast with Maddy: https://www.youtube.com/watch?v=R58VRAkk7x8 "Land stewardship is, at its core, relational work.
 It is a privilege to commune with all who call our farm home and to accept the humble invitation to listen, offer care and be cared for, and to see ourselves as part a beautiful tapestry that works best when we see the goodness in each other."

-South Central Region Coordinator
+West Central Region Coordinator

 Chippewa, Swift, Lac qui Parle Counties